Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Three-dimensional Mir a map: main bifurcations and dynamical regimes

 see bifurcation diagram for $B=0.5$ in Fig.~\ref{ris:Fig9}.
 Respectively, relations \eqref{eq:TR}--\eqref{eq:NS1} define in the three-dimensional parameter space $(A, B, C)$ the region of stability of the fixed point $O_+$ bounded by the transcritical saddle-node (TR), period-doubling (PD$_1$), and Neimark-Sacker (NS$_1$) bifurcation curves.

-In Figure~\ref{ris:Fig10} we show diagrams of Lyapunov exponents (Lyapunov diagrams) for various values of the Jacobian $B$ ($B \in \{0.1,0.3,0.5,0.7\}$).\footnote{On these Lyapunov diagrams we plot only regimes associated with the fixed point $O_+$.
+In Figure~\ref{ris:Fig10} we show diagrams of Lyapunov exponents $\Lambda_1 \geq \Lambda_2 > \Lambda_3$ (Lyapunov diagrams) for various values of the Jacobian $B$ ($B \in \{0.1,0.3,0.5,0.7\}$).\footnote{On these Lyapunov diagrams we plot only regimes associated with the fixed point $O_+$.
 Above the curve TR, corresponding to a transcritical saddle-node bifurcation, the point $O_-$ becomes stable (this point is swapped by the stability with $O_+$).
-However, we do not color the corresponding part of $(A,C)$-parameter plane.} For these diagrams we use the following color coding: blue -- for periodic regimes (all Lyapunov exponents are negative), green -- for quasiperiodic regimes (the maximal Lyapunov exponent vanishes, while all other exponents are negative), yellow -- for chaotic attractors (with only one positive Lyapunov exponent), and red color -- for hyperchaotic attractors (with two positive Lyapunov exponents).
+However, we do not color the corresponding part of $(A,C)$-parameter plane.} For calculation of Lyapunov exponents we take an orbit on an attractor and estimate the exponents along its $10^6$ iterations using the standard scheme \cite{BGGS80}.
+Depending on values of LE, we use the following color coding: blue -- for periodic regimes ($\Lambda_1 < 0$), green -- for quasiperiodic regimes ($\Lambda_1 = 0, \Lambda_2 < 0$), yellow -- for chaotic attractors ($\Lambda_1 > 0, \Lambda_2 < 0$), gray -- for ``flow-like'' chaotic attractors ($\Lambda_1 > 0, |\Lambda_2| < 0.002$) and red -- for hyperchaotic attractors ($\Lambda_1 > 0, \Lambda_2 > 0$).

 Phase portraits of various attractors (for different parameters) are shown in Figure~\ref{ris:Fig11}.
-In Fig.~\ref{ris:Fig11}a we demonstrate the stable invariant curve which appears after the supercritical Neimark-Sacker bifurcations with the fixed point $O_+$; in Fig.~\ref{ris:Fig11}b -- the stable period-4 orbit which emerges as a resonance on this curve; in Fig.~\ref{ris:Fig11}c -- the 4-component H\'enon-like attractor; in Fig.~\ref{ris:Fig11}d -- the hyperchaotic H\'enon-like attractor on the base of period-4 saddle orbit, in Fig.~\ref{ris:Fig11}e -- the hyperchaotic 4-component Shilnikov attractor; and in Fig.~\ref{ris:Fig11}f -- the hyperchaotic Shilnikov attractor containing the fixed point $O_+$.
+In Fig.~\ref{ris:Fig11}a we demonstrate the stable invariant curve which appears after the supercritical Neimark-Sacker bifurcations with the fixed point $O_+$; in Fig.~\ref{ris:Fig11}b -- the stable period-4 orbit which emerges as a resonance on this curve; in Fig.~\ref{ris:Fig11}c -- the four-component H\'enon-like attractor; in Fig.~\ref{ris:Fig11}d -- the hyperchaotic H\'enon-like attractor on the base of period-4 saddle orbit, in Fig.~\ref{ris:Fig11}e -- the hyperchaotic four-component Shilnikov attractor; and in Fig.~\ref{ris:Fig11}f -- the hyperchaotic Shilnikov attractor containing the fixed point $O_+$.